 Jimmy was a Scottish hill-running legend who completed countless races, including the Ben Nevis Race 40 times.
 The last time was 2013, when he was over 70.
 In 1974 he won the first downhill-only race from the summit to the foot of the mountain – beating Bobby Shields and Eddie Campbell in an amazing time of 23 minutes!
 He acted as race starter; wrote memorable humorous poetry about the race; composed a Scottish dance tune (“Up and Down Ben Nevis”); and in 2006 put together a fascinating book (published in aid of Cancer Research) called “Up the Ben wi’ Eddie” (Campbell).

 C. F. S. JARVIE Cambuslang, Lochaber

 1966 6M 31.12.6

-Charlie was a good cross-country and hill runner who eventually settled in Fort William.
+Charlie was a good cross-country and hill runner (including the Ben Nevis Race) who eventually settled in Fort William.
 Much earlier he put in good performances in Cambuslang club championships.
 He was Junior club champion in 1964 and 1965 and Senior champion in 1967 and 1969.
 He ran the E to G in 1970; in 1972, when 12th place won Cambuslang the ‘most meritorious’ medals; and in 1973.